play2lead/docker_vmware_host/README.md

 If you get different version of docker between client and server update/downgrade your local version.
 When you provision the machine it will install the latest docker.

+## Docker login
+To use our private images you need to login to docker via your personal account which should be part of play2lead organisation.
+Use `docker login` to do that before starting to build any repos.

 ## Notes
 ### Shared folders (aka Magic folder)
 To make shared folders mounting transparent from the host we mount the whole home directory under /Users/<USER_NAME>.
 That way you can just mount folders under home directory without worrying about path difference between host and virtual machine.